Solar Panel ROI in New Jersey

 Our solar ROI calculations use data from the National Renewable Energy Laboratory (NREL) PVWatts API, which models solar energy production based on location-specific solar irradiance, weather patterns, and panel tilt angles.
 We assume a standard 6kW residential system with south-facing panels at optimal tilt.

-Electricity rates are sourced from the U.S. Energy Information Administration (EIA) and represent state-level residential averages.
+Electricity rates are sourced from the U.S. Energy Information Administration (EIA).
 Annual savings are calculated by multiplying estimated production by the local electricity rate.
-The payback period divides system cost by annual savings.
 The ROI score represents total 25-year savings divided by system cost.

-These estimates do not include federal tax credits (currently 30% ITC), state incentives, SRECs, or utility rebates, which can significantly reduce the effective payback period.
-Actual results vary based on roof orientation, shading, local weather, and utility rate changes.
+These estimates do not include the federal 30% ITC tax credit, state incentives, SRECs, or utility rebates, which can significantly reduce the effective payback period.

 Compare with Nearby States